HeinerKuecker/TYPE_HIERARCHY_MULTIPLE_INTERFACES_RENDERER/README.md

 In the Eclipse IDE (JDT) you can see the result in the Javadoc view without explicitly generating the Javadoc as HTML.

-In der Javadoc-Betriebsart werden die Klassen in Javadoc-Verlinkung ausgegeben.
+In der Javadoc-Betriebsart werden die Klassen, Interfaces und Enumerationen in Javadoc-Verlinkung ausgegeben.

-In the Javadoc operating mode, the classes are output in Javadoc linking annotations.
+In the Javadoc operating mode, the classes, interfaces and enumerations are output in Javadoc links.

 In der Javadoc-Betriebsart wird jede Zeile mit einem linken Sternchen ausgegeben.